Priority Services from 1993 – Introduction

 "International Tracked", "International Signed", and "International Tracked & Signed" 2014-date

 International Tracked "combines full end to end tracking with online confirmation of delivery".
-It is the current incarnation of the UPU express service, and many countries appear to treat it as entirely separate from the registered service (unlike the UK, which has combined the two services for inland mail under the rubric of Special Delivery since 1993).
-Quite a number of countries therefore accept International Tracked, and International Signed, but not International Tracked & Signed!
+It is the current UK branding for the UPU express service, which many countries appear to treat as entirely distinct from the registered service (unlike the UK).
+Quite a number of countries therefore accept International Tracked, and International Signed ... but not International Tracked & Signed, as they do not have online tracking!
+(This apparent anomaly is of course simply an artefact of the names chosen in the UK by Royal Mail.)
 In practice, the choice of Tracked or Signed may depend on the requirements of the sender's customer and/or insurer.

 As a result of an ECJ ruling, from 31st January 2011 certain "enhanced" services that were not part of the basic universal provision became liable to VAT on the total charge, including postage, when used to EU destinations.
 International Tracked (but not the other two) is considered such a service and so costs 20% more when used to the European Union.
 As both International Tracked and International Tracked & Signed are generally available for EU destinations, the main use case for the more expensive service is where the packet is sent to a PO Box.